LDubya/OpenKeyNav/README.md

         scroll: 's', // focus on the next scrollable region
         move: 'm', // enter move mode, to move elements from and to, aka keyboard drag and drop
-        heading: 'h', // focus on the next heading // as seen in JAWS, NVDA }
+        heading: 'h', // focus on the next heading // as seen in JAWS, NVDA
+        menu: 'o' // for enabling/disabling OpenKeyNav when pressed with shift key.
+    }
 };